MichaelCurrin/jekyll-blog-demo/README.md

 ## Usage

-This project can be run both locally and on Github Pages.
+Run this project on a local webserver or on Github Pages.

 ### Setup and run